 I knew my washer smelled bad, but after cleaning it, my entire laundry room smells completely different!
 Apparently I was just accustomed to the stale odor. :)

-If your top load washer is susceptible to getting mold, mildew, or odors, keep the lid open after each use to allow drying.
+If your top load washer is susceptible to getting mold, mildew, or odors, keep lid open after use.
 Clean your washer using this method every few months or as needed.

 Again, keep in mind these instructions are for a top loader washing machine only.
-If you have a front loader, you can find directions for cleaning it naturally here.
+If you have a front loader, you can find directions for cleaning your front load washer naturally here.